openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

             // Change the <YOUR_DEVICE_MAC> Place holder with the MAC address shown, if alexa is connected to the device Selection item=Echo_Living_Room_BluetoothMAC mappings=[ ''='Disconnected', '<YOUR_DEVICE_MAC>'='Bluetooth Device 1', '<YOUR_DEVICE_MAC>'='Bluetooth Device 2']

             // These are only view of the possible options.
-Enable ShowIDsInGUI in the binding configuration and look in drop-down-box of this channel in the paper UI Control section
+Enable ShowIDsInGUI in the binding configuration and look in drop-down-box of this channel in the Paper UI Control section
             Selection item=Echo_Living_Room_PlayAlarmSound mappings=[ ''='None', 'ECHO:system_alerts_soothing_01'='Adrift', 'ECHO:system_alerts_atonal_02'='Clangy']

             Switch  item=Echo_Living_Room_Bluetooth